alistairmatthews/sccode/readme.md

     - midi control ~ Done!
     - Place all re-usable code into appropriate class defs ~ Done!
     - Place the effect itself in a class so it can be reused in different patches.
 	    - Currently doing this.
-The problem is that, when I move setValueFunction and the controller into the class, the call from AjmViewMaker loses the values.
+Just needs tidying up and commenting on.
+	    - Once that's done think about how to use busses - when we're reusing the simplereverb object in multiple patches, we'll have to pass it input and output busses to route signals.

 1. Build a granulator stompbox from the demo